simone-mangiante/udacity-deepreinforcementlearning-navigation/README.md

 After you have followed the instructions above, open `Navigation.ipynb` (located in the `p1_navigation/ folder` in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.

 ## Implementation code
+My code is distributed in these files:
+- [model.py](model.py) which contains the definition of the DQN nueral network
+- [dqn_agent.py](dqn_agent.py) which contains the definition of the agent and the experience replay buffer
+- [Navigation.ipynb](Navigation.ipynb) which is the main Jupyter notebook to train and watch an agent

 ## Results
+Results of my experiments are documented [here](Report.md)